 4 – Test Something New

 Online Businesses and Blogs often stagnate if you don’t test new things, this can be anything from a new style of content or picture to changing the colour of your homepage background to see the impact on click throughs to your shop.
+If you are looking to start an online business check out these online business for sale.

 As a user of Google Analytics you can make use of Google Analytics Experiments, a really handy tool built into analytics to make tests on your website.